 Healthy Kids benefits are developed by First 5 L.A and L.A.
-Care and are similar to the Healthy Families benefits.
+Care.

-IHSS Workers benefits are developed by IHSS Workers benefits are developed by SEIU and are also similar to the Healthy Families benefits
+PASC-SEIU Workers benefits are developed by PASC-SEIU Workers benefits are developed by SEIU.

-Member Handbooks for Medi-Cal, Healthy Families, Healthy Kids, and IHSS Workers are maintained by Product Management and are provided annually to each member.
+Member Handbooks for Medi-Cal, Healthy Kids, and PASC-SEIU Workers are maintained by Product Management and are provided annually to each member.
 The Benefits Section of the handbook describe in detail the covered and non-covered services, procedures, and medical equipment for the line of business.